The Blues Project’s Determined ‘Projections’

 They called themselves The Blues Project but, in the spirit of the times—the mid-’60s—the blues was only their starting point.
 Like Cream, the Paul Butterfield Blues Band and many other outfits of that era, the New York-based quintet, although they certainly shared a passion for blues music, continually looked to expand in several other directions.
 On their second album, Projections—the only studio recording with their classic lineup—they did.

 They formed in 1965 around guitarist Danny Kalb, bassist Andy Kulberg, guitarist/singer Steve Katz, drummer Roy Blumenfeld and, soon after, singer Tommy Flanders.
-The band’s name was borrowed from an Elektra Records compilation album, The Blues Project, for which Kalb had contributed two songs the previous year.
+The band’s name was borrowed from an Elektra Records compilation album, The Blues Project, to which Kalb had contributed two songs the previous year.
 With the addition of keyboardist and vocalist Al Kooper, whose profile on the New York scene had risen considerably after he slyly found his way to the organ bench for Bob Dylan’s “Like a Rolling Stone” sessions, the Blues Project signed with Verve/Folkways Records, which released Live at the Cafe Au Go Go in March 1966.

 Related: What were the big radio hits of the spring of 1966?